Max Carleton-Smith

 Articles (57)

-If your dream Parisian trip involved swoon-worthy architecture, savings-emptying shopping and waistband-expanding eating, then look no further than the Marais.
+If your dream Parisian trip involves swoon-worthy architecture, savings-emptying shopping, and waistband-expanding eating, then look no further than the Marais.
 This centrally-located neighbourhood in the 4th arrondissement combines its multifaceted history – which includes being Paris’s former Jewish quarter – with the type of constant reinvention needed to keep it feeling like a genuinely great place to spend time.
-Stay here and you’re surrounded by the city’s best galleries, museums, restaurants and a host of LGBTQ+-friendly venues (plus some excellent falafel and kosher bakeries).
+Stay here and you’re surrounded by the city’s best galleries, museums, restaurants, and a host of LGBTQ+-friendly venues (plus some excellent falafel and kosher bakeries).
 Perhaps unsurprisingly, the hotels around here live up to the same levels of design-led, hipster chic as the area itself.
 We’ve picked our favourites, including a contender for ‘Paris’s sexiest hotel’ and – naturally – a hotel named after a Truffaut film.
 Enjoy!
-Looking for more options?
-Check out the best Paris Airbnbs Who makes the cut?
+Updated August 2024: Because Paris is the gift that keeps on giving we've chimed in with yet another hotel that should be on your list, the very button-cute Maison Saintonge.
+Looking for more options? 🛏 Check out the best Paris Airbnbs🏨 or stay in the best hotels in Paris🇫🇷 Take your pick of these Paris walking tours Another fabulous district to stay in?
+These are the best hotels in Opéra Garnier.
+Who makes the cut?
 While we might not stay in every hotel featured, we've based our list on top reviews, hosts and amenities to find you the best stays.
 This article includes affiliate links.
-These links have no influence on our editorial content.
-For more information, see our affiliate guidelines.
+These links have no influence on our editoria

 Les meilleurs hôtels de New York avec le bain tourbillon dans les chambres et sur les toits